The Google Page Experience update fully rolled out on September 2nd 2021:

 Wordpress Solution #1

-You can fix most of your problems by using the right combination of plugins and services to optimise your sites speed.
+You can fix most of your problems by using the right combination of the best SEO plugins for WordPress and services to optimise your site’s speed.

 If you are on a budget here are 6 ways you can do that for free.